ADVANTICS/documentation/charge-controllers/ADM-CS-MEVC/interfaces.md

 the main power input.
 The only reason for it to be wired in a different way is to allow mixed 12V and 24V operation (24V trucks using 12V contactors, for example).

+> [!WARNING]
+> Economized contactors are **not recommended**.
+Their internal coil-switching
+> circuitry can produce inrush currents that exceed the contactor driver's capability.
+Instead,
+> wire the contactors through a standard automotive relay.
+The
+> charge controller drives the automotive relay, and the relay in turn drives the contactor coil.

+The contactor driver incorporates the following built-in protections:

+- **Overcurrent protection** – trips at 6 A to protect the driver and wiring.
+- **Undervoltage protection** – disables the driver when the CONTACTOR_POWER input falls at or below 8.2 V.

 <div class="bigger-300">

 ![DC fast charge contactors pinout](images/ADM-CS-EVCC_multipart_contactors.svg "DC fast charge contactors pinout")